Sandoman19/Online-Material-Store/README.md

 # Online Material Store
-Online store for order materials
+This is an online store for order materials from a cabinetmaker.
+We came up with the idea from one of the group who work for the cabinetmaker and could see the real world application.

 ## User Stories
 * As admin, I would like to CREATE new materials